nunorvoliveira/snapmaker-2.0/Fusion 360/Post-Processor/README.md

     }
     ```

-- ### Rapid Feed Rate & Fusion 360 Free Limitation
+- ### Rapid Feed Rate Control

-    When using Fusion 360 for Personal Use, the feedrate of rapid moves is reduced to match the feedrate of cutting moves, which can increase machining time.
+    When using Fusion 360, the feedrate of rapid moves match the feedrate of cutting moves.

-    On **SM2.0 (NrvO).cps** there is an option that allow us to intercept the *retract height* and use a custom *feed rate* for travels at that height, or in alternative, to replace the G1 command with a G0 command and ignore the *feed rate* usinf the predefined rapid *feed rate* for the machine.
+    On **SM2.0 (NrvO).cps** there is an option that allow us to use a custom *feed rate* on travels.
+As an alternative, we can also force the replace the G1 command with a G0 command and ignore the *feed rate*.

+    This will be useful when (hopefully in a near future) the *Laser Mode* is implemented to allow the Snapmaker laser module to be controlled by the same Fusion 360 toolpath, allowing for non-planar engravings.

-- ### Fusion 360 for Personal Use Warning Message
+- ### Fusion 360 Information Message

-    When using Fusion 360 for Personal Use, the message below is added to the CNC file:
+    When using Fusion 360 for Personal Use, there is an informative message added as a comment to the CNC file.
-    ```
-    ;When using Fusion 360 for Personal Use, the feedrate of ;rapid moves is reduced to match the feedrate of cutting ;moves, which can increase machining time.
-Unrestricted rapid ;moves are available with a Fusion 360 Subscription.
-    ```

-    On **SM2.0 (NrvO).cps** this message is removed.
+    On **SM2.0 (NrvO).cps** this message is not added to the CNC file to keepit as clean and readable as possible.

 - ### Custom *Feed Rate* Option

-    Following the above 2 features, and to allow an easy way to select a custom *feed rate* for the rapid moves, a property has been added to the post-processor window to allow the user to select the desired value directly in Fusion 360 just before post-processing.
+    Following the above feature, and to allow an easy way to select a custom *feed rate* for the rapid moves across all toolpaths, a property has been added to the post-processor window to allow the user to select the desired value directly in Fusion 360 just before post-processing.
+This value will apply to all toolpaths being *post-processed* regardless of the values selected in each individual toolpath.

 - ### Properties UI Improvements

-    To make a better user interface, the custom properties (as the custom *feed rate* one) have been upgraded to a programming object.
+    To make a better user interface, the custom properties have been upgraded to a programming object.
 This change allows **SM2.0 (NrvO).cps** to display proper properties names and tooltips that popup when hovered with the mouse, displayig additional information and a description for each property.

 - ### Post-Processor Information